 Supplies to learn how to make beeswax candles:

 Add a little mold sealer to the bottom of your wick as shown below.
-Press this into the bottom of your mason jar in the center.
+Bear down on this into the bottom of your mason jar in the center.

 Then add the mason jar to your double boiler.
 Break off pieces of candle wax with a knife and add to the jar.
 Heat over medium-low heat.

 Watch constantly so the mason jar does not tip.
-The wax will melt.
+The soy wax will melt.

-Once melted completely, remove from jar carefully from pot with a towel.
+Once melted completely, remove the jar carefully from the pot with a towel.
 Add in a few drops of scent and stir.
 Then add on your wick holder as shown below.